Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 The old adage “Less is more” must not translate in Portuguese, because SEPULTURA didn’t get the memo.
 The band crams more musical ideas on this disc than many metal bands do in their entire career, but the songs still detonate with deadly efficiency.
 The production of death metal maestro Randy Burns was powerful but unobtrusive, leaving the music to speak for itself.
 And oh, how it does.

-This was SEPULTURA‘s chance to step onto the world’s stage, and they did so boldly, no half measures.
+This was SEPULTURA‘s chance to step onto the world’s stage, and they did so boldly, with no half measures.
 ‘Beneath the Remains‘ was a groundbreaking record that transformed the band’s fortunes overnight.
 Before technology shrunk the world with its inescapable grasp, SEPULTURA was already making metal music a worldwide affair.

 Some things are simply undeniable, and the vicious nature and unique songwriting SEPULTURA display here is one of them.
 There was a storm about to overtake the globe, and SEPULTURA was both a barometer and contributing factor to the devastation that was to follow in the coming years.